waqasm78/AI-90Days/docs/Day7.md

 # 📅 Day 7 – Exception Handling in Python

+Welcome to Day 8 of your AI learning journey!
+Today, you'll learn how to handle errors gracefully in your Python programs using exception handling.
+This is a critical skill in AI and software development because real-world data and systems are messy — things break often, and your code must be ready for it!

 ---

-## 🧠 What You’ll Learn

-Today, you'll learn how to gracefully handle errors in your Python programs using a mechanism called **Exception Handling**.

-You’ll understand:
+## Objectives

-- What exceptions are and why we need to handle them
+  - Understand what exceptions are and why they occur
-- How to use `try`, `except`, `else`, and `finally`
+  - Learn how to use `try`, `except`, `else`, and `finally` blocks
-- How to raise your own exceptions with `raise`
+  - Raise your own exceptions
-- How to create custom exception classes
+  - Create and use custom exceptions
+  - Build confidence in writing safe, robust code
-- Practice exercises to reinforce concepts
+  - Practice with examples and exercises

+---

+## 🧨 What is an Exception?

+An exception is an error that occurs during the execution of a program.
+When Python encounters an error, it stops the program and throws an exception.

+Without proper handling, your entire app could crash just because a file was missing or a user entered the wrong input.

 ---